lakshmankumar12/nixPowerToolNotes/misc_tools.md

 # -o <file> --> choose output file
 ##                             if output is json, you want to add
 #                              -H "accept:application/json"
+# -O --output-dir         --> use the filename as in server
+# -J                      --> use content-disposition to determine filename -OJ is okay as well.
 # --interface <ip> -- choose a local-bind-ip
 # -X/--request <cmd> -- specifies a custom command to use (eg: -X GET)
 # -H/--header <hdr>  -- extra header to include in request (eg: -H "accept: application/json")